Skip to content

 • News volatility: While market movements create opportunities for CFD traders, it’s still inherently risky.
 Central bank decisions, earnings reports or sudden changes in commodity prices can cause massive swings in the market, and trading with leverage magnifies the potential for bigger profits and losses

-• Regulation and compliance: Australian banks, for example, have faced fines and restrictions in recent years.
-Mining companies must also deal with environmental and political risks, both at home and overseas.
+• Regulation and compliance: Mining companies, for example, must deal with environmental and political risks, both at home and overseas.
 These factors can make share prices extremely volatile

-It’s no surprise that these companies are made up of two sectors: banking and mining – cornerstones of the Australian economy.
+It’s no surprise that these companies are made up of these sectors – some are the cornerstones of the Australian economy.

 Overview of the shares in this article

-You can share trade and CFD trade all of the stocks in this article through us.
+You can share trade and CFD trade all of the shares in this article through us.

 Company